-We study the impact of occasional panic-based (non-fundamental) spikes in public attention towards banks.
-We show that during the Global Financial Crisis, UK banks facing surges in attention respond by increasing retail deposit rates - only so for instant-withdrawal accounts.
-Exploiting differences across brands of the same bank, we find that banks respond even when surges are not justified by any underlying fundamental factor.
-Comparing onshore and offshore deposits by the same brand, we show that the absence of deposit insurance and a larger presence of wholesale depositors magnify the destabilising potential of attention.
-Our results point to a previously undocumented source of bank fragility.
+Panic-based (non-fundamental) spikes in depositors' attention can be a source of bank fragility in theory, but separating such spikes from underlying fundamentals is challenging empirically.
+Using online search data, we show that during the Global Financial Crisis, UK banks facing surges in attention respond by increasing retail deposit rates, but only for instant withdrawal deposits.
+Exploiting variation across brands owned by the same bank (and thus sharing the same fundamentals), we find that banks respond even when surges are not justified by fundamentals.
+In addition, comparing onshore and offshore deposits by the same brand, we show that bank response is substantially stronger when the lack of deposit insurance and a larger presence of wholesale depositors magnifies potential losses to depositors.

 JEL Classification: D81, G01, G21, G28